reponseashimwe/model_training_evaluation/README.md

 # Early Detection of Child Malnutrition using Machine Learning

+## Problem Statement
-This project implements various machine learning models to predict child stunting using anthropometric measurements and demographic data.
-The goal is to develop an early detection system for child malnutrition by comparing different model architectures and optimization techniques.
+Child malnutrition remains a critical public health concern, particularly in developing regions.
+Early detection is crucial for preventing long-term health complications.
+This project aims to develop a machine learning-based system that can accurately predict child stunting using anthropometric measurements and demographic data, enabling healthcare workers to identify at-risk children early and intervene appropriately.

 ## Dataset